WLOGSolutions/RSuite/docs/rsuite_cli_reference.md

 You can also specify following options to addgithub:

 * -H (short for --host) which GitHub API host to use.
 Use it to override with your GitHub enterprise hostname, for example, 'github.hostname.com/api/v3'.
 * -b (short for --binary) which takes as parameter logical value (T/F/TRUE/FALSE).
 It specifies what kind of package will be added to the repository: system specific binary of source.
 * --rver wich takes R version number to target built package for (important for binary packages).
+* --with-deps If passed will upload also dependencies which are not currently present in the repository.

 #### List contents of repository